What is a rain garden?

 How to build a rain garden

 Congratulations for thinking of building a rain garden!
-A great first step is to watch this 5 minute video: Building a Rain Garden in the City and learn why, where and how to build a rain garden.
+A great first step is to watch this 5-minute video: Building a Rain Garden in the City and learn why, where and how to build a rain garden.
 Next, download the free Rain Garden Handbook for Western Washington.
-The handbook will help you design, install and maintain your rain garden.
-Be sure to check out where and where not to build your garden.
-Not every place is suitable.
+This handbook will help you design, install and maintain your rain garden.
+Be sure to review where and where not to build your garden – not every place is suitable!
+Check out the four-module comprehensive rain garden training program developed for homeowners by the WA Stormwater Center and WSU Extension.
+Also, see a plant list specially made for the Eastern North Olympic Peninsula, available HERE.

 Rain gardens in Jefferson County